bioinfo-pf-curie/mpiBWA/README.txt

 Changes in Experimental branch

-1) Fix a bug during the mapping in shared memory of the reference genome This bug didn't appear with openMPI version but Intel compiler got it.
+1) Fix a bug during the mapping in shared memory of the reference genome This bug didn't appear with openMPI version but Intel compiler complains.

 2) Creation of a google group
 	https://groups.google.com/forum/#!forum/hpc-bioinformatics-pipeline